 Dr. Jessica Flanigan’s research addresses topics such as medical paternalism, economic freedom, leadership ethics, and public health ethics.
-She recently completed a book defending patients’ rights of self-medication, including patients’ rights to use drugs without prescriptions and to use unapproved drugs.
+Her book, Pharmaceutical Freedom: Why Patients Have a Right to Self-Medicate, was published by Oxford University Press in 2017.
 Her current research includes a defense of the basic income, a series of essays about philosophical methodology and applied ethics, a Kantian analysis of disability rights, and a book project defending the legalization of sex work.
 Dr. Flanigan is also a proponent of Effective Altrusim.
 She teaches Ethical Decision Making in Healthcare, Leadership Ethics, and Critical Thinking.

 “Sweatshop Regulations and Workers' Choices,” Journal of Business Ethics (forthcoming).